Customize AI Chatbot¶

 as customizing a chatbot message (see below) or indexing audience

 Note that for a choice request, since a user's input must be one of the choices, there is just one type of IF condition, the choice made by the user.

 To decide which type of trigger (chatbot condition) to use, please check out this design tip.

 IF condition is met, one or more custom

 chatbot actions can be defined:

 Quick AcknowledgementThis defines a simple text message that a chatbot can use to acknowledge a user.
 This simply sends a message without waiting for a user's response.
-So you don't want to put any follow-up question expression (unless it is a reflective question without requiring any user response) in this message because it won't wait for a user to respond to such a question.
-Use
+This means that any follow-up question expression in this message won't be able to elicit any user response (unless it is a reflective question without requiring any user response).
+If you wish to ask a follow-up question, add a

 Extended ReplyThis defines a full chatbot message, including image and paraphrases, that a chatbot can use to make an extended reply.
 This defines a full topic - a message topic.

 Follow-up RequestThis defines a chatbot request that allows the chatbot to ask a follow-up question.
 This defines a full topic - a request topic.

 Sometimes, you may want to pause a chatbot a bit before letting it interact with your audience again.
 You can do so easily following these steps: